dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 ### isResultCrossVerificationEnabled

-Whether the result verification feature is enabled for the specific result item type.
+Returns whether the result verification feature is enabled for the specified result item type.

 <div class="sample-code-prefix"></div>
 >- Objective-C